I offer professional evaluations and developmental editing of short stories, novellas and novels. I can evaluate:

 I will apply your fee for a summary evaluation as a credit towards the cost of a full developmental edit if you decide within 60 days that you want one.

 “Lucy has a keen ability to spot even the vaguest of continuity errors, keeping her eye on the big picture through small details.
 She has a good grasp of story flow, consistency of character voice, imagery, and setting, so you won’t get a simple scan for typos and grammatical errors with this critique.
 The best part is she makes valid and workable suggestions rather than simply pointing out bumps in the road.
 Highly recommended if you’re looking for a second pair of eyes after that final draft.”

 I prefer to work with Word .docs because I can use Track Changes to make editorial comments directly in the file; if you prefer to send a hard-copy manuscript, I can make edits directly on the pages.
 You will be responsible for paying for the return postage.

 In addition to the file comments, I will send you a page (or more) of overall commentary on your work that covers the strengths and weaknesses of your manuscript and my suggestions for improvements.
-(This applies to full edits; those receiving summary critiques will receive less detailed commentary).
+(This applies to full edits; those receiving summary evaluations will receive less detailed commentary).
 The length of my commentary will be proportional to the length of your manuscript.
 I may also suggest books and other resources that I think will help you.

 I will evaluate: